cloud-dach/LibraryUI/README.md

       ![](./images/toolchaingit.png)

-8. Using the Git client in a command window on your computer, push the application code to your git repository:
+8. Using the **Git client** in a command window on your computer, push the application code to your git repository:

-      1. Confirm your access to IBM GitLab, by pressing the button inside the IBM GitLab confirmation mail
+      1. Confirm your access to IBM GitLab, by pressing the button inside the IBM GitLab **confirmation mail**
 	    2. Configure and commit the git repository.
+         Use following commands:

          ```
               git config --global user.email "you@example.com"
               git config --global user.name "Your Name"
               git remote set-url origin <your-url>
               git add .
               git commit -m “first commit”
          ```
-              1. *\<your-url\>* should be replaced by the url of the GitLab repository: Choose the HTTPS protocol and copy the URL.
+         * *\<your-url\>* should be replaced by the url of the GitLab repository: Choose the HTTPS protocol and copy the URL.

                   ![gitlab-https](./images/gitlab-https.png)

-        	    2. *you@example.com* should be replaced with your email address (the one you used to register for Bluemix).
+         * *you@example.com* should be replaced with your email address (the one you used to register for Bluemix).

-        	    3. *Your name* should be replaced with your name as it should appear in Gitlab.
+         * *Your name* should be replaced with your name as it should appear in Gitlab.

                       ![gitlab-name](./images/gitlab-name.png)